 Instructions

-- Make the crust: In a large bowl, whisk together flour, salt, and sugar.
+- Make the Crust: In a large bowl, whisk together flour, salt, and sugar.
 Cut in cold butter until the mixture resembles coarse crumbs.
 Stir in ice water 1 tablespoon at a time until dough forms.
 Shape into a disc, wrap in plastic, and refrigerate for at least 2 hours.

-- Roll & shape: Let dough sit at room temp for 10 minutes.
+- Roll & Shape: Let dough sit at room temp for 10 minutes.
 Roll out on a floured surface and press into a 9-inch pie pan.
 Crimp edges and freeze for 20 minutes.

-- Roast the squash: Preheat oven to 375°F. Toss squash with olive oil, salt, and pepper.
+- Roast the Squash: Preheat oven to 375°F. Toss squash with olive oil, salt, and pepper.
 Spread on a baking sheet and roast for 20 minutes (until beginning to soften), flipping halfway through.
 Let cool.

-- Blind bake the crust: Line crust with parchment and fill with pie weights or dried beans.
+- Blind Bake the Crust: Line crust with parchment and fill with pie weights or dried beans.
 Bake at 375°F for 10 minutes.
 Remove weights, prick the base with a fork, and bake 5 more minutes until lightly golden.

-- Assemble the filling: In a medium bowl, whisk together eggs, milk (or cream), salt, and pepper.
+- Assemble the Filling: In a medium bowl, whisk together eggs, milk (or cream), salt, and pepper.
 Layer roasted squash, goat cheese, and prosciutto in the baked crust.

-- Bake the quiche: Pour egg mixture over the filling.
-Bake at 375°F for 40–45 minutes, or until the center is just set.
-Cool for 10–20 minutes before slicing and serving.
+- Bake the Quiche: Pour egg mixture over the filling.
+Bake at 375°F for 40-45 minutes, or until the center is just set.
+Cool for 10-20 minutes before slicing and serving.

 Notes